|

 Batteries Work

-of sponge lead (Pb).
-The positive electrode accepts electrons
+electrode is composed of sponge lead (Pb).
+The positive electrode

-from the load during discharge.
-In a fully charged lead-acid battery the
+accepts electrons from the load during discharge.
+In a fully charged

-positive electrode is composed of lead dioxide (PbO2).
-It should
+lead-acid battery the positive electrode is composed of lead dioxide (PbO2).

-be noted that the electrodes in a battery must be of dissimilar materials
+It should be noted that the electrodes in a battery must be of dissimilar

-or the cell will not be able to develop an electrical potential and conduct
+materials or the cell will not be able to develop an electrical potential

-circuit in the battery by supplying ions to the positive and negative
+internal circuit in the battery by supplying ions to the positive and

 acid (H2SO4) is the electrolyte in lead-acid